Gabaldonlab/crossmapper/README.md

 ## Contact and reporting

-The users of Crossmapper can report bugs/issues in our [Github Issues section](https://github.com/Gabaldonlab/crossmapper/issues), or alternativelly can ask questions, report bugs and suggest new features for Crossmapper in our [google group](https://groups.google.com/forum/#!forum/crossmapper-users).
+For any issus with Crossmapper usage, please first refer to our [Troubleshooting page](https://github.com/Gabaldonlab/crossmapper/wiki/Troubleshooting).
+If issues still persist, the users  can report bugs/issues in our [Github Issues section](https://github.com/Gabaldonlab/crossmapper/issues), or alternativelly can ask questions, report bugs and suggest new features for Crossmapper in our [google group](https://groups.google.com/forum/#!forum/crossmapper-users).